-The Halton District School Board's Grade 4 Abilities Screening and process for determination of Giftedness are included in Appendix N.
+The Halton District School Board's Grade 4 Abilities Screening and Gifted Timeline Process is included in Appendix N.

-Standard 9: Special Education Placements Provided by the Board
+Standard 9: Special Education Placements Provided by the School Board

 Special Education Placements Provided By the Halton District School Board

 The Halton District School Board believes in the need for a range of student placements to meet the varying degrees of interventions, supports and services that students with different abilities require.
 As part of the Board's annual review of the Special Education Plan, the Board's Special Education Advisory Committee is consulted on the range of placements offered by the HDSB.